You Need A Room.

 My interests & curiosity led me to the practice of Ashtanga yoga which I was first introduced to by Rameen Peyrow from the Yoga Loft in Edmonton.

-Each morning I would practice by myself in front of my fireplace in complete silence.
+Since there were no yoga studios near me at that time each morning I would practice by myself in front of my fireplace in complete silence.

 Soon I started to get "whispers of information".

 It was enough to change my path in life as I started seeking for answers.